ruby-processing/ruby-processing.github.io/_jruby/JRubyArt.md

 permalink: /jruby/JRubyArt/
 ---

-# Recommended Setup For JRubyArt
+# Recommended JRuby Install For JRubyArt

 The preferred JRubyArt setup requires that you do a system install of JRuby.
 You should install java before attempting to install JRuby.